 Top tips on how to create a digital practice

-Emily’s advice for converting clients and enabling a digital transformation within your accountancy firm can be summarised as follows:
+Smith’s advice for converting clients and enabling a digital transformation within your accountancy firm can be summarised as follows:

-- Put one person in charge: Transformational programmes within any business need strong leadership, as Emily’s story demonstrates.
+- Put one person in charge: Transformational programmes within any business need strong leadership, as Smith’s story demonstrates.
 She not only created the plan but also drove it forward, with clear and measurable goals in mind of converting the majority of clients to digital accounting.